Marvellous mountains you can climb in one day

 Half Dome, California, USA

-Jebel el Kest, Morocco
+Jebel el Kest, Souss-Massa, Morocco

 Alistair Laming/Alamy Stock Photo

-Jebel el Kest, Morocco
+Jebel el Kest, Souss-Massa, Morocco

-Hvannadalshnúkur, Iceland
+Hvannadalshnúkur, Vatnajökull National Park, Iceland

-At nearly 7,000 feet (2,106m) above sea level, Hvannadalshnúkur is Iceland’s highest point.
-It’s part of an active volcano and sits high above the Vatnajökull glacier, the largest in Iceland.
+At nearly 7,000 feet (2,133m) above sea level, Hvannadalshnúkur is Iceland’s highest point.
+It’s part of an active volcano complex and sits high above the Vatnajökull glacier, the largest in Iceland.
 Two main routes take trekkers to the summit, each taking about 12-14 hours, and beginners are strongly advised to go in the summer with an experienced guide.

 Guitar photographer/Shutterstock

-Hvannadalshnúkur, Iceland
+Hvannadalshnúkur, Vatnajökull National Park, Iceland

 Your guide will help you dodge the perils of slippery crevasses as you make your way to the top.
-From here, you can admire the icy views over Vatnajökull (which has featured in not one, but two James Bond films), the south coast of Iceland, plus peer at the Öræfajökull volcano – the second largest active volcano in Europe.
+From here, you can admire the icy views over Vatnajökull (which has featured in not one, but two James Bond films), the south coast of Iceland, plus peer at the Öræfajökull volcano – the second largest volcano in Europe.

 Simon Bennett/Shutterstock